-- 35. Meta, Snap, and TikTok likewise know that children under 13 are using their products, and see these children as a tappable and valuable market, which they must capture and use to increase revenue and ensure competitive positioning in the long-term; see also https://www.nytimes.com/2020/08/14/technology/tiktok-underage-users-ftc.html (insiders report knowledge of underage users posting and TikTok's failure to act). - 36.
+- 34. The reality is that children are a priority demographic for Defendants and Defendants will do anything to increase and maintain engagement among them.
+On October 26, 2021, the New York Times reported on a 2018 internal Meta marketing report lamenting loss of teenage users to competitors' platforms as "an existential threat."
+Defendants spend billions on these recruiting efforts, and do not care that they are harming children and teens in the process. - 35.
 Defendants go so far as to study brain and identify vulnerabilities and other areas where they can adjust their products and approach to appeal more to the teen demographic.
 For example, in December of 2021, Insider reported on an internal Meta document titled "The Power of Identities: Why Teens and Young Adults Choose Instagram."
-It is clear from this document that Meta, and its competitors, are marketing to children and teens including in ways meant to exploit the differences between teens and adults. - 37.
+It is clear from this document that Meta, and its competitors, are marketing to children and teens including in ways meant to exploit the differences between teens and adults. - 36.
 Identified among Meta's internal documents are other product features that cause harm to teen users, which product features are relatively standard among Defendants' products.
-For example, product features that enable users to like or love other user's content results in increased addiction and social comparison harms, which Meta considered hiding for the benefit of its users (referred to as "Project Daisy") but ultimately did not.7 - 38.
+For example, product features that enable users to like or love other user's content results in increased addiction and social comparison harms, which Meta considered hiding for the benefit of its users (referred to as "Project Daisy") but ultimately did not.8 - 37.
 Another example is Direct Message feature possessed by Defendants' social media products, and lack of restrictions when it comes to teens and children.
 Defendants' products do something no other product does: they encourage children and teens to use their product, then they make those children and teens accessible to strangers (for example, by permitting public profiles and/or viewing of content posted by these children and teens), then they provide predators with a direct means of communication (Direct Messaging features) that is both unfettered and, according to Defendants, unmonitored.
 In fact, Defendants monitor and/or have the technology needed to detect critical harm areas, such as sexual exploitation, bullying, and even underage use.